Specialist-Hawk/Movie-Transcript/README.md

 # Description
 A simple python script that summarizes the plot a given movie using AI.
 The script works by using Meta's llama3.2 AI through Ollama.
-It scrapes the website of the provided url and returns the summary of the movie plot.Make sure that the provided URL is from https://subslikescript.com/ database.
+It scrapes the website of the provided url and returns the summary of the movie plot.
+Make sure that the provided URL is from https://subslikescript.com/ database.

 # Required Packages & Downloading Ollama
 1. Download the Ollama through the link: